sudar/wp-scaffold/README.md

 ## How to Use

-*The best way to use the scaffold is to run `10up-toolkit project init`.
-To do this, install [10up Toolkit](https://www.npmjs.com/package/10up-toolkit) as a global npm package.*
+*The best way to use the scaffold is to simply run `npx 10up-toolkit project init` in your terminal.*

 You can also use the scaffold manually by doing the following: